 A non-profit organization

-The primary mission of O.A.S.I.S. is to provide high quality medical care, develop successful models of clinical intervention, and to develop and provide educational materials for medically marginalized former or current drug and alcohol users.
-We serve a multi-ethnic community, approximately 1/3 of whom are medically uninsured or underinsured and over 50% of whom have substance abuse histories—including alcohol abuse—of greater than 20 years duration.
+The primary mission of O.A.S.I.S. is to provide high quality medical care, develop successful models of clinical intervention, and to develop and provide educational materials for the medically marginalized.
+We serve a multi-ethnic community, approximately ⅓ of whom are medically uninsured or underinsured and over 50% of whom have substance abuse histories—including alcohol abuse—of greater than 20 years duration.
 Our treatment services are available to all persons, regardless of how they contracted hepatitis C.

 A focus of the OASIS Clinic is attending to the healthcare and psychosocial needs of persons infected with hepatitis C (HCV), and residing in the greater East Bay community.
 We participate in a number of collaborations with Bay Area, Southern California, West Coast, other US urban area partners, as well as the National Institute for Drug Abuse (NIDA), the Health Resources Services Adminstration (HRSA), and the Centers for Disease Control and Prevention (CDC).

 • Quantitative assessment of interferon mediated neuropsychiatric toxicity.

 • Combined buprenorphine and hepatitis C treatment for heroin users.

 • Treating HCV in transplant ineligible patients with severe cirrhosis.